ashwin67/rosettafi/README.md

 This project implements a financial data ingestion engine designed to handle messy bank exports and standardize them into a "Split-Based Ledger" format.
 The pipeline follows a strict architecture, optimized for local execution using **Llama 3.2**:

 ### 1. Stage 1: The Sniffer (Heuristics)
-*Located in `rosetta/sniffer.py`*
+*Located in `rosetta/sniffer.py` (facade), `rosetta/logic/`, `rosetta/data/`*
-- Ingests raw files (CSV/TXT).
+- Ingests raw files (CSV/TXT) and **Excel files** (.xls, .xlsx) via conversion.
-- Scans the first 20 rows to intelligently identify the actual header row, bypassing metadata and garbage lines.
+- Uses a robust **Token-Based Data Density Heuristic** to identify the header row, distinguishing it from metadata and long-text descriptions.
-- Handles various delimiters (comma, semicolon).
+- Fallback to keyword matching if density is inconclusive.
+- Gracefully handles messy data, skipping malformed rows.

 ### 2. Stage 2: The Mapper (LLM + Instructor)
 *Located in `rosetta/mapper.py`*